Florisheinen1/YoutubeDownloader/README.md

 Download youtube videos from urls as mp4, mp3 or wav, so you do not have to use those nasty download websites.
 Made in python.

 ## Installation
-1. Create virtual environment
-	python -m virtualenv venv
+1. Create virtual environment. python -m virtualenv venv
-2. Enter the virtual environment by executing venv\Scripts\activate
+2. Enter the virtual environment by executing. venv\Scripts\activate
-3. Install pip requirements
+3. Install pip requirements.
 	pip install -r requirements.txt
-4. Exit the virtual environment deactivate
+4. Exit the virtual environment. deactivate

 ## Usage